 - Poor communication of fee changes to participants

-Understanding ERISA Fiduciary Duties
+Core ERISA Fiduciary Duties

 - Duty of loyalty: Acting solely in the interest of plan participants and beneficiaries